kevinchang0115/gyro_writing/README.md

 4. Run Arduino codes and start gyro writing.

-5. Use Putty to capture data received from Arudino UNO and save the log file.
+5. Use Putty to capture data received from UNO and save the log file.

-6. Use Matlab to process the log file and output the gyro-writing figures.
+6. Use Matlab codes to process the log file and output the gyro-writing figures.